Luxury Yacht Charter Through Coastal Maine

 If time permits, take a quick jaunt to Roque Island, as it boasts one of the most beautiful beaches in Maine, with a crescent-shaped expanse of pristine white sand, which is rarely seen in this region.
 A nature-lovers paradise, bird life is abundant and the scenic sweeping landscape offers breathtaking views as far as the eye can see.

 Home to Acadia National Park, Mount Desert Island (pronounced as “dessert” by locals) is home to stunning beaches, sweeping cliffs, and towering mountains, offering a plethora of recreational activities amidst a backdrop of scenic wonder.
 From hiking, biking, and nature trails to swimming, sailing, and kayaking, there truly is something for everyone.
-The Northeast Harbor is smaller and quiet, with a few shops, art galleries, and quant local cafés to enjoy, while the Southwest Harbor is a bit livelier, with unique shops, local eateries, and several historic museums, all worth a visit.
+The Northeast Harbor is smaller and quiet, with a few shops, art galleries, and quaint local cafés to enjoy, while the Southwest Harbor is a bit livelier, with unique shops, local eateries, and several historic museums, all worth a visit.

 A visit to Maine simply isn’t complete without a stop at renowned Bar Harbor, a quintessential Down East seashore community that blends New England character with stunning coastal beauty.
 With its many yachts and lobster boats, and its view of the offshore islands and glistening ocean, it’s the perfect setting as your journey comes to an end.
 Bid your yacht and crew farewell, and fly out of Bar Harbor airport, returning with memories that will last a lifetime.